 How Climate Influences Pathogen Risk

-We found climatic hazards interact with pathogens and humans:
+We found four key ways climatic hazards interact with pathogens and humans:

 1) Climate-related hazards bring pathogens closer to people.

 In some cases, climate-related hazards are shifting the ranges of animals and organisms that can act as vectors for dangerous pathogenic diseases.

 For example, warming or changes in precipitation patterns can alter the distribution of mosquitoes, which are vectors of numerous human pathogenic diseases.
 In recent decades, geographic changes in outbreaks of mosquito-borne diseases such as malaria and dengue have been linked to these climatic hazards.